sophonet/vzesync/README.md

 available in the VM (see ee e.g. https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/index.html and additional hints for UEFI boot https://forums.debian.net/viewtopic.php?t=154555:).

+This explains the acronym "Virtual host with ZFS-Encryption".

 The container-based backup service in this repository does the following:

 * The service checks the presence of attached backup disks on the proxmox host once an hour